Clemente Galano: Biography

 Clemente Galano was born in Sorrento in 1610.
-He became a member of the Theatine order and preached Catholicism among Armenians, most of whom belonged, as they do today, to their own non-Chalcedonian national church.
+He became a member of the Theatine order and devoted much of his missionary activity to Armenian communities, most of whom belonged, as they do today, to their own non-Chalcedonian national church.
 From 1636 to 1641, he preached in Georgia.
 In 1641, he moved to Constantinople where besides preaching he also worked as a teacher and apothecary.
 He founded a school in Constantinople where he instructed Armenian students in religion and languages, including Armenian.
 From 1648 to 1663, he taught Armenian and other subjects at the Armenian college (Collegio Armeno) of the Pontificio Collegio Urbano de Propaganda Fide.

 Galano was sent by the Propaganda Fide to Lwów to found an Armenian Catholic seminary there and to reduce the influence of the Armenian archbishop Nikol Torosowicz.
 Torosowicz had caused the Armenian community of Poland to recognize the supremacy of Rome.
 However, he pursued a dual policy between the Catholic and Armenian churches and was distrusted by Rome.
 In 1664, Galano founded the Armenian Seminary College in Lwów and served as its first prefect.
 He remained in this position until his sudden death in 1666.